 Here's how to prevent suicide: Listen.

-Dismantle structural inequalities that cause the marginalizations of certain groups of people.
+Dismantle systems of oppression that cause the marginalizations of certain groups of people.

 , in at least my case, and in many other people's cases,